swagtop/bevy-flake/docs/config.md

 You can replace the default `pkgs` used in config assembly with your own, be it a pinned instance of `nixpkgs`, or if you want to use overlays.

+If you are doing this you should configure your own to allow unfree packages, and to accept the Microsoft MSVC license.

 ```nix
 bf = bevy-flake.configure {
   withPkgs =